Great West Life Assurance Co. Can Sells 18,050 Shares of The Home Depot, Inc. (NYSE:HD)

 Great West Life Assurance Co.
-Can decreased its position in The Home Depot, Inc. (NYSE:HD – Get Rating) by 1.7% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Can lowered its stake in The Home Depot, Inc. (NYSE:HD – Get Rating) by 1.7% in the 3rd quarter, according to its most recent disclosure with the SEC.
 The fund owned 1,031,140 shares of the home improvement retailer’s stock after selling 18,050 shares during the quarter.
 Home Depot accounts for 0.8% of Great West Life Assurance Co.
-Can’s portfolio, making the stock its 17th largest position.
+Can’s portfolio, making the stock its 17th biggest position.
 Great West Life Assurance Co.
-Can owned about 0.10% of Home Depot worth $284,666,000 at the end of the most recent quarter.
+Can owned 0.10% of Home Depot worth $284,666,000 as of its most recent filing with the SEC.

 Home Depot Trading Down 1.1 %

-Home Depot (NYSE:HD – Get Rating) last released its earnings results on Tuesday, November 15th.
-The home improvement retailer reported $4.24 EPS for the quarter, topping analysts’ consensus estimates of $4.11 by $0.13.
+Home Depot (NYSE:HD – Get Rating) last announced its quarterly earnings results on Tuesday, November 15th.
+The home improvement retailer reported $4.24 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $4.11 by $0.13.
+The firm had revenue of $38.87 billion for the quarter, compared to the consensus estimate of $37.96 billion.
 Home Depot had a negative return on equity of 3,656.69% and a net margin of 10.87%.
-The firm had revenue of $38.87 billion for the quarter, compared to analysts’ expectations of $37.96 billion.
-During the same period in the prior year, the firm posted $3.92 earnings per share.
 The company’s quarterly revenue was up 5.6% on a year-over-year basis.
-As a group, equities analysts forecast that The Home Depot, Inc. will post 16.64 EPS for the current fiscal year.
+During the same period in the prior year, the company posted $3.92 earnings per share.
+Sell-side analysts expect that The Home Depot, Inc. will post 16.64 earnings per share for the current year.

 Home Depot Dividend Announcement